CLICK HERE !!

 Or simply CLICK HERE to use our contact form!

-We will accept entries fpr our spring/summer 2013 contests up unitl our FINAL deadline of June 21st.
+The final deadline for our fall/winter 2013 contests is December 27nd.
 Simply click on the FILM and TV links for info.
 Categories include feature film scripts, pilots/Mows and TV spec scripts.
-All winners and finalists will be announced July 28th.
+All winners will be announced February 3, 2014.